 Here is the guiding chart for students to work on:

 1. I brought some representative hominin skulls (robust australopithecines, gracile australopithecines, H. erectus, etc.) so they could look at cranial and dental morphology.
+Can you match the skull with the diet?

 2. Rank the different food from most to least nutritional?
 How are you basing this ranking?
 Protein?
 Total calories?
 Vitamins?